-Resistance Pier Applications
+Resistance Pier Foundation Applications

 Resistance Piers from Intech Anchoring

-For Resistance Pier applications, Intech Anchoring supplies the Atlas Resistance Pier which is a manufactured, two-stage product designed specifically to produce structural support strength.
+For Resistance Pier applications, Intech Anchoring supplies the Atlas Resistance Pier, which is a two-stage manufactured product designed specifically to produce structural support strength.
 First, the pier pipe is driven to a firm bearing stratum; then the lift equipment is typically combined with a manifold system to lift the structure (if required).
 This procedure provides measured support strength.

 Piers are spaced at adequate centers where each pier is driven to a suitable stratum and then tested to a force greater than required to lift the structure.
-This procedure effectively load tests each pier prior to lift and provides a measured Factor of Safety (FS) on each pier at lift.
+This procedure effectively load-tests each pier prior to lift and provides a measured factor of safety (FS) on each pier at lift.

 Workspace is not normally a problem when using Atlas Resistance Piers.
-They can be installed using portable equipment in an area that measures approximately three feet square.
+They can be installed using portable equipment in an area that measures approximately 3 feet square.
 The pier may be installed from the interior or on the exterior of the footing.

 Pushed Pier Systems History

-Although numerous methods and materials have been utilized throughout the centuries, modern construction methods and practices have mandated the repair and remediation techniques of today’s structures.
-The use of excavated foundations, footings, walls and beams, although providing adequate support in some soil conditions, have proven to be less desirable in a multitude of soil and site profiles.
+Although numerous methods and materials have been used throughout the centuries, modern construction methods and practices have mandated the repair and remediation techniques of today’s structures.
+The use of excavated foundations, footings, walls, and beams—although providing adequate support in some soil conditions—has proven to be less desirable in a multitude of soil and site profiles.

-Additionally, White also documented theories of the soil “pressure bulb” created at the pile tip which assumes compression of the soil beyond the periphery of the pile for contributing to “a load in excess of that attributable to the resistance of the area of the end of the pile.”
+White also documented theories of the soil “pressure bulb” created at the pile tip, which assumes compression of the soil beyond the periphery of the pile for contributing to “a load in excess of that attributable to the resistance of the area of the end of the pile.”